Caring for our People. Caring for our Animals.

 Working with research animals can be challenging, leading to workplace stress, burnout, and compassion fatigue.
 But together we can support resiliency.
 We have a range of resources designed to promote resiliency for both individuals & institutions.

 Professionals working with research animals want to help both people and animals.
 They care deeply for both the research animals and advancing science, but their work can come with many challenges.
 For example, most of their bonds with animals are broken at the end of the study.
-And during studies we may view animals in unavoidable distress.
-Furthermore, we may experience moral & emotional stress when internally held values or emotions conflict with those that are expressed.
-They also may not feel supported by society or even friends and family in our work since laboratory animal research has social stigma.
+And during studies they may view animals in unavoidable distress.
+Furthermore, they may experience moral & emotional stress when internally held values or emotions conflict with those that are expressed.
+They also may not feel supported by society or even friends and family in our work since animal research can have social stigma and be undervalued.

 All of this can lead to workplace stress which has known negative effects in the human medical field.
 For example, we know workplace stress can increase depression & exhaustion, decrease patient satisfaction and quality of care, and increase staff turnover & absenteeism.
-One type of workplace stress is called compassion fatigue which is comprised of burnout and secondary traumatic stress.
+One specific type of workplace stress is called compassion fatigue.

 There are a variety of ways that institutions & individuals can work to manage workplace stress and support workplace well-being.
 Note that research evidence is not always available to demonstrate the effectiveness of each strategy, but they may be worth trying.